Complete Guide on 18 Types of Cement with Names & Pictures

 To make concrete, plaster, or mortar, mix OPC with water and aggregates.
 Pozzolana and slag can be used to make blended cement.

-OPC consists mainly of lime, about 67% of its composition.
+OPC consists mainly of lime, which makes up about 67% of its composition.
 It contains tri and dicalcium silicates, tricalcium aluminate, tetra calcium alumino ferrite, and gypsum as calcium sulfate.

 The heat of hydration is an important component that influences temperature, setting rate, strength, and durability.